silverbulletmd/silverbullet/website/Markdown/Code Widgets.md

 Code widgets are a SilverBullet-specific “extension” to [[Markdown]].
 Technically, it’s not an extension — it just gives new meaning to markdown’s native fenced code blocks — code blocks that start with a triple backtick, specifying a programming language.

-Currently, SilverBullet provides two code widgets as part of its built-in [[🔌 Plugs]]:
+Currently, SilverBullet provides two code widgets as part of its built-in [[Plugs]]:

 * `embed`
 * `markdown`